aisk/request/README.md

 HTTP client for haskell, inpired by [requests](https://requests.readthedocs.io/) and [http-dispatch](https://github.com/owainlewis/http-dispatch).

+## Installation

+This pacakge is published on [hackage](http://hackage.haskell.org/package/request) with the same name `request`, you can install it with cabal or stack or nix as any other hackage packages.

 ## Usage

 You can try this in haskell REPL once you have `request` installed: